BhattPranj/Glaucoma-Detection-using-GAN/README.md

 *   To learn more about GAN please go [here](https://developers.google.com/machine-learning/gan)

 **Classification Model :**
-* ResNet (Residual Network) and VGG-16 CNN models were used to classify the images
+* ResNet (Residual Network) CNN models were used to classify the images
-* VGG-16 model gave the accuracy of 60%
+* DenseNet V2 model gave the accuracy of 85%
-* ResNet model gave the most accuracy of 96.28%
+* Inception ResNet V2 model gave the most accuracy of 67%

 In this project the weights of the trained model were saved.
 A locally hosted website can then be used to upload an image to test the model.